How I Flip RVs on Facebook Marketplace

 - Tires can be quite costly depending on the size of your camper, but you want them to be in great shape!

 - How old are they?
 They should have a date on them!
-Even if they look new, if they have been sitting for several years it may be time to change them out.
+Even if they look new, if they have been sitting for several years it’s probably time to change them out.

 - Is the tread good?
 Are there cracks or signs of dry rot?